SEEKING THE EVERLASTING GOSPEL

 5).
 The inerrancy of the scriptures themselves (Psalms 12:6-7; Romans 15:4; 2 Timothy 3:16-17; 2 Peter 1:20).

 Even though I find nothing wrong with any of these five things that the European-American Evangelistic Crusades had quoted (for, I actually – and strongly – agree with all five of their doctrinal beliefs!), I cannot, however, see how a struggling Christian, who hasn't come to see things similarly, could be considered a heretic.
-Any true Christian should know that we learn about things slowly over time, and that we never come to pure truth overnight.
+Any Christian should really know that we learn about things slowly over time, and that we never come to pure truth overnight.
 However, and at the same time, many denominations think that we, as sheep, should automatically accept their established doctrines immediately without question.
-I actually find, though, that a person who can think for themselves (outside the box) to be a better candidate for a continuing Christian, since no denomination can claim that once a person embraces their beliefs that they are completely immune to falling back into the ungodly world afterwards ...
-In fact, the same Bible that they claim is inerrant (which, I completely agree with, by the way!) says that there's only one sin that cannot be forgiven [Matthew 12:31; and 1st John 5:16b]; but, that didn't include not being in agreeance with all five 'established' fundamental beliefs ...
-As I mentioned already, not everybody can agree with what these five basic doctrinal beliefs even consist of.
-Here's another list from www.deceptioninthechurch.com/5doctrines. html:
+I actually find, though, that a person who can think for themselves (outside the box) is a better candidate to being a continuing Christian, since no denomination can claim that once a person embraces their beliefs that they are then completely immune to falling back into the ungodly world afterward ...
+In fact, the same Bible that they claim is inerrant (which, I completely agree with, by the way!) says that there's only one sin that cannot be forgiven (Matthew 12:31 "...blasphemy against the Holy Ghost shall not be forgiven unto men"; and 1st John 5:16b "...There is a sin unto death..."); but, that didn't include not being in agreeance with all five 'established' fundamental beliefs that’s forwarded by a particular church.
+As I mentioned already, not everybody can agree with what these five basic doctrinal beliefs even consist of ...
+Here's another list from www. deceptioninthechurch.com/5doctrines.html:

 1).
 The Trinity: God is one "What" and three "Whos" with each "Who" possessing all the attributes of Deity and personality.